suchmememanyskill/mesh-organiser/README.md

 See the [Releases](https://github.com/suchmememanyskill/mesh-organiser/releases) tab for more downloads and release notes

+## Support/Donate

+If you like this program, consider [boosting the logo's model on makerworld](https://makerworld.com/en/models/1298078-mesh-organiser-logo-cardboard-box#profileId-1329865) for free

+If you really like this program, consider donating on [Ko-Fi](https://ko-fi.com/suchmememanyskill)

 ## Site integrations

 Note: To open 'Open in ...' links from these websites, you need to enable them in settings.
 By default they are disabled to not overwrite any integrations you may currently have.